nanolith/reading_list/README.md

 * *The Magic Barrel* by Bernard Malamud (*)
 * *The Natural* by Bernard Malamud
 * *Burnt Offerings* by Robert Marasco (*)
+* *One Hundred Years of Solitude* by Gabriel Maria Marquez

 Follow-Ups
 ----------